Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 $19

-The free options aren’t bad.
-They’re built for someone with predictable averages, time to interpret, or assets large enough to make 1.25% feel reasonable – not a $98K household trying to figure out the next three Monday-morning moves.
+The free options are not bad.
+They are built for someone with steady averages, the time to interpret, or assets big enough to make 1.25% feel fair – not a $98K household working out the next three Monday-morning moves.

 🤔

-Then you get the three fixes you can make this week.
-The tool does not shame the score.
-It runs the same gap check at 2/10 or 9/10.
-Then it ranks the moves with the biggest payoff for your real situation.
-A 3/10 might mean delaying retirement 4 years AND grabbing the match AND opening an IRA – but you’ll know which sequence, which months, and which exact dollar amounts.
+Then you walk away with the three fixes you can make this week.
+The tool does not shame a low score.
+It runs the same gap check at 2/10 or 9/10, then ranks the moves with the biggest payoff for your real numbers.
+A 3/10 might mean delaying 4 years AND grabbing the match AND opening an IRA – but you will know the sequence, the months, and the exact dollar amounts.
+That is the part most tools skip.

-That’s the part most free calculators skip – the actual sequence of moves.
-They give you a target dollar number and leave you to figure out which paycheck, which account, which match, which tax move.
+That is exactly what the free calculators leave out – the actual sequence of moves.
+They hand you a target number and let you guess which paycheck, which account, which match, which tax move comes first.

 What other working couples found in their readiness numbers

-The Whitakers aren’t unusual.
-Working couples doing retirement at 55 are quietly discovering they’re closer to ready than they thought – once someone runs the actual gap analysis on their actual numbers.
+The Whitakers are far from rare.
+Working couples in their 50s keep discovering they are nearer to ready than they believed – the moment someone runs the real gap analysis on their real numbers.

 ★★★★★

 “My husband and I have $112K saved, both 60.
-I figured we’d work until 75.
+I figured we would work until 75.
 The tool said 67 if we delayed Social Security to 70.
-Eight years of our life back, and we’d been about to refinance the house instead.
+Eight years of our life back, and we had been about to refinance the house instead.

 Cheryl B. · hospital admin, Bismarck ND